-The draft policy was prepared by Leading Counsel, Mr Philip Kolvin QC (attached at Appendix 1) in line with best practice and, crucially, taking into account the results of a thorough consultation exercise conducted by independent consultants between December 2010 and February 2011 (results attached at Appendix 2).
+The draft policy was prepared by leading Leading Counsel, Mr Philip Kolvin QC (attached at Appendix 81) in line with best practice and, crucially, taking into account the results of a thorough consultation exercise conducted by independent consultants between December 2010 and February 2011 (results attached at Appendix 72).
 The exact terms of the consultation were agreed by the Licensing Committee at a special meeting in October 2010.

 The consultation revealed that most respondents (67%) supported the adoption of a policy in relation to SEVs.
-Almost half of respondents (49%) felt that there were no localities in the City that were appropriate for SEVs, whereas less than a quarter (23%) thought that there were some (the remaining 28% did not know).
+Almost half of respondents (49%) felt that there were no localities in the City that were appropriate for SEVs, whereas less than a quarter (23%) thought that there were some (the remaining (28%) did not know).
 There were large majorities who considered that SEVs were inappropriate near specific types of premises (such as schools, places of worship, etc.).

-One option in the policy (as set out in Policy 7, Appendix 1), which is now for Members to determine, concerns the number of SEVs that might be permitted in City.
-There are three broad options, all of which could be supported by the evidence arising from the consultation:-
+One option in the policy (as set out in Policy 7, Appendix 81), which is now for Members to determine, concerns the number of SEVs that might be permitted in City.
+There are three broad options, all of which could be supported by the evidence arisen_arising_from the consultation:- other general locality within the City of London in which it would be appropriate to license a SEV; or

-- i. state that as a matter of policy there is no place within the City of London which, it could be said, is situated in a locality where it would be appropriate to license SEVs i.e. the 'zero' option; or - ii. (a) define specific localities within the City and set limits for each one - which could be one or two - and state that there is no other general locality within the City of London in which it would be appropriate to license a SEV; or iii. consider each application on its merits in line with the criteria in the policy, and have no pre-determined number for any locality.
+- i. state that as a matter of policy there is no place within the City of London which, it could be said, is situated in a locality where it would be appropriate to license SEVs i.e. the 'zero' option; or - ii. (a) define specific localities within the City and set limits for each one which could be one or two and state that there is no

-(b) conversely, set a nil limit for particular localities and set criteria for consideration of applications in other localities.
-Any application made within such localities will be determined on the merits in the light of this and the remainder of the policies; or
+- (b) conversely, set a nil limit for particular localities and set criteria for consideration of applications in other localities.
+Any application made within such localities will be determined on the merits in the light of this and the remainder of the policies; or - iii. consider each application on its merits in line with the criteria in the policy, and have no pre-determined number for any locality.